 For the Beginner

 A beginner triathlete probably needs a bit of everything, and if they are setting out to do their first race this summer, there is a good chance they are starting with a pretty bare stable of gear.
 If they’ve hinted at what they want, you could always step up and buy them something like an entry-level tri wetsuit that they could use for years.
 Short of that, a great gift for a beginner triathlete is an instructional video or book to help them gain the right technique from the start.
 We recommend the Total Immersion Open Water Swim DVD (with a discount if you use our code TWSTI), which will teach them the fundamentals of swimming in a lake and give them more confidence and better form in the water.
-Couple that with the Triathlete’s Training Bible, a go-to guide by Joe Friel for the basics of triathlon training, and you’ll have your newbie on the track to a successful first race.
+Couple that with a beginner-oriented tri book like Your First Triathlon Guide, and you’ll have your newbie on the track to a successful first race.

 Another, very practical stocking-stuffer is getting your triathlete some new tire tubes or CO2 cartridges.
 These are items nearly every cyclist carries with them on rides in case of a flat.
 Just be sure you know what kind of bike tires they use, because there are some that do not require tubes.